vecma-project/VECMAtk/tutorials/M12/easyvvuq-qcgpj/guide/EasyVVUQ & QCGPJ - Tutorial.md

 information of *T<sub>a</sub>* is propagated into the equilibrium blackbox as inputs.
 The PCE method is applied again to get statistical analysis of the equilibrium code output.
 Ultimately we want to perform UQ to the entire multiscale workflow, which would mean many more samples are necessary.
+Once we reach that stage, efficient and parallel execution using the EasyVVUQ-QCGPJ component of the toolkit will become extremely useful to handle the massive amount of UQ samples.

 ## References
 <a name="fn1">1</a>: https://wiki.vecma.eu/glossary<br/>